ZeusSeinGrossopa/Covid19-Java-API/README.md

 You can store and collect the data in the classes.

+Note: The API based on the [COVID-19 API](https://corona-zahlen.org) by [Marlon Lückert](https://github.com/marlon360/rki-covid-api).
+(This API is only available for Germany).
+Based on this API additional functions are added.

 ---

-### Prefabricated data load and store system
+## Additional implemented functions

-Also, the API provides a simple prefabricated loading and store system.
+To achive a better handling the API is expanded with a new simple prefabricated loading and store system.

-- The concept of easy to use and simple.
-- Performance is not a problem.
+Additional functions:
-- Use more variations to get the data you need.
+- Adjustable timeslots to collect data
+- Summarized data for Germany availible (Incidence, Deaths, Recovered, Cases, age-groups)
+- Better performance because of collectin dedicated data
+- Simple information classes provided for use in JAVA

+### How to use
 #### Load and store information

 ```